matdombrock/life/README.md

 ---
 # Configuration

-The program will look for a cfg.txt file in the working directory.
+Configuration files are automatically created when you run `./life cfg-file-name`.
+If the config file exists it will be loaded, if not it will be created.
+You can omit the file name to default to `cfg.txt`.

-The file might look something like this:
+A config file looks something like this:

 ```
 # Example config